 Most other XBoard commands are available from the menu bar.
 The most frequently used commands also have shortcut keys or on-screen buttons.
+These shortcut keystrokes are mostly non-printable characters.
+Typing a letter or digit while the board window has focus will bring up a type-in box with the typed letter already in it.
+You can use that to type a move in situations where it is your turn to enter a move, type a move number to call up the position after that move in the display, or, in Edit Position mode, type a FEN.
 Some rarely used parameters can only be set through options on the command line used to invoke XBoard.